levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 I hope you enjoy reading this and consider listening to some of the albums I selected.

-Side note: I do not like or support Spotify (concerns include CEO weapons investment, AI support, and poor artist pay).
+Side note: I do not like or support Spotify (concerns include CEO weapons investments, AI support, and poor artist pay).
 I would probably switch to Tidal but I am on Spotify's family plan so my hands are tied, and Spotify has some social upside over any other option anyway.

 #### Sep 8-14: [Racing Mount Pleasant](https://open.spotify.com/album/037axs2AfEPUD5LtjfFYSv?si=0b82816bc6fe46d1) by Racing Mount Pleasant
 - Honorable Mention: [Ágætis byrjun](https://open.spotify.com/album/1DMMv1Kmoli3Y9fVEZDUVC?si=63c81e6e28a446be) by Sigur Rós